Menu

 Discover singular products that may remind you of items you already know and appreciate; however, these products – exclusively available from us – feature a refined design meeting our clear-cut requirements.

-knives like from another time.
-Knives by Richard Kappeller.
+Knives from another time.
+Knives from Richard Kappeller.

-Knives come in different shapes and sizes, with different steels, blades and grinds, with rather solid or more decorative handles.
-They can be hard and firm or elastic and fine, they are used in everything from shaving to splitting wood.
-The knives themselves are as varied as the purposes for which they are used; there are different designs from flat-earth to full integral knives.
-The fully handcrafted product of an expert immediately reveals itself when you take it in your hand: Everything is perfectly coordinated, you don't feel any unevenness, the harmony of the execution is immediately recognizable, and such a product holds within itself the concentration of its design and the liveliness of its manufacture.
-Richard Kappeller from Salzburg has succeeded in doing something that does not automatically come naturally to many others, even after many years of professional experience: to penetrate an object beyond all doctrinal knowledge in such a way that one gets to the bottom of its essence is not at all self-evident today.
-While still a student, he was actually looking for a proper knife for himself, but found none that met his requirements.
+Knives come in different shapes and sizes, with different steels, blades and grinds, with solid or decorative handles.
+They can be hard and firm or flexible and fine, and are used for everything from shaving to splitting wood.
+The knives themselves are as varied as the applications; there are different designs from flat alder to fully integral knives.
+The fully handcrafted product of an expert is immediately apparent when you pick it up: Everything is perfectly coordinated, you cannot feel any unevenness, the harmony of the execution is immediately recognizable, and such a product contains within itself the concentration of its design and the liveliness of its production.
+Richard Kappeller from Salzburg has achieved what many others do not automatically achieve, even after many years of professional experience: to penetrate something beyond all doctrinal knowledge in such a way that you get to the bottom of its essence is not something that can be taken for granted today.
+As a student, he was actually looking for a proper knife for himself, but couldn't find one that met his requirements.
 He read up on the subject and began experimenting.
-Even as a student, he remained true to his hobby, which gradually developed into a small trade in handle materials for others interested in knives.
-These woods and horns were cheaper in larger quantities, and what he didn't need himself, he passed on to others interested in knives.
+Even as a student, he remained true to his hobby, which gradually developed into a small trade in handle materials for other knife enthusiasts.
+These woods and horns were cheaper in larger quantities, and what he didn't need himself, he passed on to other knife enthusiasts.
 (He still does this today, by the way.)
-Kappeller quickly found a bustling scene of private knifemakers spread throughout the German-speaking world and established himself there, initially as a supplier of interesting materials.
-Meanwhile, he continued to improve his knife-making skills and finally took the plunge into self-employment in 2003.
-In the meantime, he had been studying knives, their materials, their design and manufacture so long and intensively that his reputation as one of the most competent knifemakers was solidified.
-Kappeller has worked his craft from scratch, as was customary in pre-industrial times: from planning to execution, his workpiece is created entirely under his own hands; it is always his own creation and usually a one-off.
-Up to 500 knives are made in this way each year, most of them one-offs or small series.
-For the production of a copy are about twelve working hours to spend, with special designs or refinements, it can be significantly more.
+Kappeller quickly found a bustling scene of private knifemakers throughout the German-speaking world, where he initially established himself as a supplier of interesting materials.
+In the meantime, he continued to improve his knife-making skills and finally ventured into self-employment in 2003.
+In the meantime, he had studied knives, their materials, design and manufacture for so long and so intensively that he had cemented his reputation as one of the most competent knifemakers.
+Kappeller developed his craft from the ground up, as was customary in pre-industrial times: from planning to execution, his workpiece is created entirely under his own hand, it is always his own creation and usually a unique piece.
+Up to 500 knives are made in this way every year, most of them one-offs or small series.
+It takes about twelve hours of work to produce one piece, but it can take considerably longer for special designs or finishes.

 Craftsmanship at the highest level.